-The stability, conventional was to be replaced with “Innovations, disruptions, challenges” in a very plain yet powerful way.
+Words like stability, conventional were to be replaced with “Innovations, disruptions, challenges” in a very plain yet powerful way.

 Talent drain from MNCs to Startups:

 When I passed out from college around 10 years back (yes.
 I am the old guy now 🙂 ), the only way out of the misery of not running around in the market with your résumé tucked under your smelly armpit was to get a job in a Software MNC.

-They were the only ones, who made the all the colleges dance to their tunes.
+They were the only ones, who made all the colleges dance to their tunes.

 Mechanical, civil, electrical and obviously, computer science.
 Every “engineer” worth his salt wanted to live the great Indian IT dream.

 Suddenly the dream job was no more in demand.
 The average insecure joe, who prayed in front of the god from morning to evening, just to get an interview call from the leading IT Companies was now looking to start a startup or work for one.

 Why slog your day working in an MNC on mundane daily tasks hoping to get an onsite chance, when you can work with a cool startup and fetch the same amount of money working in a startup.

 And the talent from MNCs suddenly looked at startups as the new oracle who would lead the business scene in few years.